manoj-netizenn/one-stop-pos/README.md

 ### [+] assumptions
-- onclicking the one stop icon you are redirecting to homepage
+- on clicking the one stop icon you are redirecting to homepage
 - prices are rated monthly and some vary according to service
 - dashboard analytics and sign up for free buttons are simply assumed
 - some of the services blocked due to un-availability of slots